particle-iot/docs/src/content/troubleshooting/guides/device-troubleshooting/device-blinking-cyan.md

 6. Place your into DFU mode by holding Mode and tapping Reset, then continue holding Mode for about 3 seconds until the LED starts flashing Yellow.
 7. It's a good idea to run the `particle keys server` command in case your server keys or address are corrupted.
 8. Run the `particle keys doctor xxxxx` command, where xxxxx is the device ID you copied just earlier.
 This will generate a new public/private key pair and automatically download it to your device, and also send the public key up to the Cloud.
-9. If `particle keys doctor` fails to send the keys to the cloud, please contact [Particle support](https://support.particle.io/).